jayzstep/SportPerformanceTracker/README.md

 #Main design prinsiples:
 1. Ease of scalability.
-  -This is a small scale "proof of concept" -type version.
+    - This is a small scale "proof of concept" -type version.
 Making the addition of new survey dimensions straightforward is key for enhanced future research and insights.
 2. Secure login protocols.
 3. PostgreSQL database.